tlewowski/zurvan/README.md

  If is rejected, rejection value is `Error` with proper message.

+#### `zurvan.forcedReleaseTimers()`

+Forced teardown, should be used with extreme care.
+Works roughly the same way as `zurvan.releaseTimers()`, but does not validate that queue is cleared AND resets internals totally.
+Should be used only in fatal situations, such as after `zurvan.waitForEmptyQueue()` failed due to infinite loop.
+Leaves global variables in unknown state (may cause dropping of some events).
+Return values are the the same as in `zurvan.releaseTimers()`, except `remainingImmediates` - here it will be an object containing key `size` with value equal to number of dropped immediates and
+`size` of other keys, each corresponding to one dropped immediate.
+Value of these keys are stacks pointing to location where setting the immediate was requested.

 #### `zurvan.withDefaultConfiguration(config)`

 Returns a new library object (new `zurvan` instance) with modified default configuration.